arijitdas123student/agri-ai-v2/README.md

 Project AgriAI enables you to scan your surroundings while in a garden/farm and helps you in classifying specific type of pest where you spray the insecticide/pesticide.
 This helps in reduction of usage of chemicals used in modern day farming and thus not only helps us but the entire environment to stay safe.

-This is the newly updated version of [AgriAI](https://bit.ly/projectAgriAI) project which now uses Edge Impulse and balena to use our pest classifier at ultra low power with **76 times** less cost than previous used hardware with highly optimised software for ultra powerful inferencing even at network constrained environments.
+This is the newly updated version of [AgriAI](https://bit.ly/projectAgriAI) project which now uses [Edge Impulse](https://edgeimpulse.com) and [balena](https://balena.io) to use our pest classifier at low power with **76 times** less cost than previously used hardware with highly optimised software for ultra powerful inferencing even at network constrained environments.
+Also with using balena now you have the ability and simplicity to create a fleet of cameras managed from a single source code and deploy new versions or ML models in a really simple way.

 For more info about the detailed write please check out our [writeup](WRITEUP.pdf)!